French dressing: Description

-French dressing, in consumer-facing American cuisine and store-bought products in the United States, is a creamy dressing that varies in color from pale orange to bright red.
-It is made of oil, vinegar, sugar, and other flavorings, with the coloring derived from tomato and often paprika.
-It exists on a spectrum between Russian and Catalina dressing.
+French dressing is made of oil, vinegar, sugar, and other flavorings, with the coloring derived from tomato and often paprika.
+It exists on a spectrum between Russian and Catalina dressing, and from pale orangish colored and creamy to bright red and less creamy in its Catalina variant.
+Some diners on the Mississippi Gulf Coast were known to dip pizza in Catalina French dressing.